The Good News From God

 There are two problems here, the first being that Biblical teachings, or rather scriptural teaching in general, are provably inaccurate.
 Look at Genesis 1, for example.
 God makes water before he makes light.
 This means that there were no stars to fuse hydrogen and helium into heavier elements like oxygen.
 Water is one part oxygen, to parts hydrogen.
 If one were to take the stance of a Biblical chemist, as it were, one must admit to denying the most basic scientific facts such as the molecular structure of water.
 Which, unlike scripture, is the result of a few hundred years of chemistry and scientific observation.
 And this is Genesis 1, this is the first part!
 Already out of the window.
 Hardly inspires hope in the rest, does it?

 The second problem is that these preachments are not only unsound, they are evil.
 What is evil?
 Well stop and think about morality for a moment.
 Morality is, according to Oscar wilde, how we judge those we personally dislike.
 Seems very apt here, doesn’t it?
 But no, morality can be established by examining human and animal well being, both objectively and subjectively, in relation to human and animal well being.
 Imagine, for instance, that you encountered a culture that engaged in a practice whereby an elderly man could often be caught sucking on the penis of an infant male.
 This would be worthy of nothing less that the utmost contempt and revulsion, surely?
 Ah, but he has his excuse all ready for you.
 He is undertaking the rite of Peri’ah Metsitsah, a form of hasidic, Jewish circumcision, whereby a mohel takes a scalpel, knife, sharp stone, and cuts around the prepuce of the foreskin.
 He then proceeds to take the infant penis into his mouth, removing the foreskin and stemming the blood flow via suction, before he spits out the amputated flap in a mouthful of blood and saliva.
 This practice increases the risk of infection with potentially fatal viruses and bacterium such as genital herpes, by 300%, and is still legal in much of the world.
 In one particularly notorious case in 2005 in New York, a 57 year old mohel caused the deaths of no less than three young boys by this practice.
 Contemporary mayor Bloomberg covered up reports, censored recommendations against the practice, and said in a press statement, and I quote; “What’s important to remember is to ensure that his right to practice his religion is not infringed.”
 This is not the only occasion where religious preachments and traditions have resulted in a rather negative impact on well being.
+And yet we still seem fairly indifferent to such carrying on, when it is done in the name of God.
+We have a bias in favour of this or that faith group, typically.
+Most reading this are likely rather disinclined to take a fond view of Muslims, for instance, more in favour of Christ.
+But please, take a few brief moments to consider this approach.
+Especially those of no faith.
+Anthropologist Donald Symons once wrote

 Numerous behavioural psychologists and neuroscientists have published studies and journals linking an individual’s faith to a ‘reward system’ of sorts, of the imagination, and much of the envy and self-righteous gusto found by the most credulous and fanatical of believers, the inquisition for instance, can be easily linked to a chemical process in the brain known as ‘Schadenfreude’, which literally translates to the words ‘pain’ and ‘joy’.
 This works as follows; When observing an individual or a group of individuals you dislike, perhaps for ideological differences, perhaps because they have wronged you or someone you know in some way.
 When you observe them in a state of distress or anguish, be it physical or psychological, you might feel a smug sensation, you find yourself thinking that they deserve it.
 This is caused by the release of a hormone from the dorsal striata in the brain called dopamine, which causes us to feel pleasure.
 This is the same hormone that causes you to enjoy your favourite food or really good sex, and the same hormone that causes addictions to substances like alcohol or heroin.
 Now perhaps you will help them out of their predicament anyway.
 Perhaps your pleasure at their suffering is perfectly justified – they may be a child rapist or a mass murderer.
 But this process occurs in your brain regardless of whether you consider it right or wrong.
 Regardless of one’s views on the authenticity of faith or the respect you feel appropriate to afford it, this is an undeniable, medical certainty which any reasonably intelligent schoolchild should be able to grasp, without the allure of paradise and the pain of eternal torture present as encouragement either way.
 But that’s main feature of this religion, isn’t it?
 It’s allure, it’s promise, it’s purpose and it’s focus, is simply death.